vintasoftware/django-react-boilerplate/README.md

 To enable sending emails from your application you'll need to have a valid SendGrid account and also a valid verified sender identity.
 After finishing the validation process you'll be able to generate the API credentials and define the `SENDGRID_USERNAME` and `SENDGRID_PASSWORD` envvars on Render.com.

-These variables are required for your application to work on Render.com since it's pre-configured to automatically email admins when the application is unnable to handle errors gracefully.
+These variables are required for your application to work on Render.com since it's pre-configured to automatically email admins when the application is unable to handle errors gracefully.

 ### Sentry